mhan8796/gemini_alert/README.md

 I had a dockerfile but the environment was diffcult to setup.
 I am using a windows machine.
 It requires to enable virtualization and hypervisor.
 The dockerfile is not uploaded because it was tested.

 ## What you would do next to further improve it
 I could implement a function to first tell user all of the existing symbols.
-Currently, users may not know the symbol input.
+Currently, users may not know the available symbol input.

 ## Other interesting checks you might implement to alert on market behaviour